Section 8 Search Logo

 Real-World Example: Success Through Persistence

-In Maria’s case, a single mother facing eviction, she was able to get housing through an emergency housing voucher when she needed it most.
-By contacting 211, gathering necessary documentation, and applying for emergency housing vouchers through her local PHA, Maria was able to secure a Section 8 voucher within a month.
-She supplemented this by seeking assistance from local charities, which provided temporary housing and support during the application process.
+For Maria, who was a single mother at risk of eviction, she was able to obtain housing with an emergency Section 8 housing voucher at her time of greatest need.
+Through calling 211, obtaining necessary paperwork, and applying for low-income emergency housing vouchers for her area's PHA, Maria acquired a Section 8 voucher within one month.
+She completed this by seeking aid from local charities, which helped her temporarily and assisted her while she went through an application process.

 Search in your area